saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

 Custom
 ------

 Create your own template and add it to the list.
-Don’t forget that you may need to disable the active footer template first.
+Don't forget that you may need to disable the active footer template first.

 **Option**